 While TPN (total parenteral nutrition) can be life-saving for individuals with severe or long-term intestinal failure, it can also lead to a potentially life-threatening condition called transaminitis.
+Transaminitis is more commonly known as elevated liver enzymes.

 Transaminitis is not a disease; it is a sign of injury to the liver cells.
 Several conditions can cause elevated transaminases, such as: